KJCollabs/BagIt2.0/README.md

   - Must meet good quality coding standards (indentation, scoping, naming)

   - Must not expose sensitive API key information on the server

+  - Must use MERN stack

+  - Must use a CSS framework _other than_ Bootstrap

 ## Presentation Requirements